tolga9009/sidewinderd/README.md

 # Sidewinder daemon

 This project provides support for gaming peripherals under Linux.
+It was originally designed for the Microsoft SideWinder X4, but we have extended support for more keyboards.
+Our goal is to create a framework-like environment for rapid driver development under Linux.

-## Devices
+## Supported devices

   * Microsoft SideWinder X4
   * Microsoft SideWinder X6